danibuiza/NumberEncoding/README.md

 ==============
 Implementation details
 ==============
-- Since there are several encodings for each phone number possible and only one decoding for a given word in the dictionary, I took the decission of revert the process:
+-Since there are several encodings for each phone number possible and only one decoding for a given word in the dictionary, I took the decission of revert the process:

-- I created a dictionary of words with its related decoded number
+-I created a dictionary of words with its related decoded number

-- For each phone I filtered the words which encoded number are parts of the phone, the others are irrelevant
+-For each phone I filtered the words which encoded number are parts of the phone, the others are irrelevant

-- For each phone I checked all the possible matches using all the filtered words available using recursion
+-For each phone I checked all the possible matches using all the filtered words available using recursion

-- I executed the program using a pool of Threads (using java.util.concurrent.ExecutorService), 10 seems to be a good number from the results I got
+-I executed the program using a pool of Threads (using java.util.concurrent.ExecutorService), 10 seems to be a good number from the results I got

-- The recursion process may be quite complicated to explain, it is better to check the code in the class com.danibuiza.for360t.numberencoding.NumberEncoder
+-The recursion process may be quite complicated to explain, it is better to check the code in the class com.danibuiza.for360t.numberencoding.NumberEncoder

-- In case that a piece of the phone is needed to encode it, this entry will be inserted to a list of possible conflicts that has to be processed at the end of the matching process for this phone.
+-In case that a piece of the phone is needed to encode it, this entry will be inserted to a list of possible conflicts that has to be processed at the end of the matching process for this phone.
 It is not possible to know for a given phone and dictionary item if it is a valid result or not without checking all the other potential results

 ==============
 Dependencies
 ==============
-- JRE update 8: Since I am using Lambdas, Streams and other Java 8 features, this is needed.
+-JRE update 8: Since I am using Lambdas, Streams and other Java 8 features, this is needed.

-- Junit should be available
+-Junit should be available

-- Maven should be installed in your machine and should point to the proper JRE 8
+-Maven should be installed in your machine and should point to the proper JRE 8

 ==============
 Run
 ==============
 -The project can be built and executed using maven:

-Build and compile: mvn package (in the directory where the pom.xml is located)
+- Build and compile: mvn package (in the directory where the pom.xml is located)

-Execute: java -cp target/numberEncoding-1.0.jar com.danibuiza.for360t.numberencoding.NumberEncodingMain
+- Execute: java -cp target/numberEncoding-1.0.jar com.danibuiza.for360t.numberencoding.NumberEncodingMain

-Parameters:
+- Parameters:
 you can pass 0, 1 (the possibility to print out the elapsed time) or 3 parameters (elapsed time and path of input files)

 ==============
 Tests
 ==============

-- Unit tests are located under the tests directory, to execute them using Junit you need to:
+-Unit tests are located under the tests directory, to execute them using Junit you need to: mvn test

-- Regression tests are located under regressionTests, to execute them you need to:
+- This folder contains unit and regression tests, regression tests run against the small input files and examples provided in the description of the task